 Introduction to Modifying Properties

-One of the advantages of the scene editor is that items placed in a scene are given properties that can be adjusted and loaded into Quorum through direct manipulation, as opposed to code.
-This allows us to make adjustments to a scene more easily.
-When a property is set, it is updated in real-time in the scene editor.
-To use the property window, we first create a scene and add items to it.
-Next, we use the cursor and select one of them.
+One of the advantages of the scene editor is that items placed in a scene are given properties that can be adjusted and loaded into Quorum through the Object Property window, as opposed to code.
+This allows easy adjustment to the scene.
+When a property is set, it is updated in real-time in the Scene Editor.
+After items are added to the scene, the Object Property window is opened by selecting the object.

-For example, suppose we have a Red Mouth monster in 0, 0 in the 2D editor.
-If we select it with the cursor, we can press COMMAND + P (Mac), or CONTROL + P (Windows) to go to the property window.
-We can also use the mouse or visually look at it.
-Inside of this window, we have the following properties available: 1) Name, 2) Position, 3) Scale, 4) Rotation.
-In addition, we have physics properties.
+For example, suppose there is a Red Mouth monster in (0, 0) in the 2D editor.
+Select the object with the arrow keys and ENTER, then press COMMAND + P (Mac), or CONTROL + P (Windows) to go to the property window, or click on it with the mouse.
+This window gives access to: 1) Name, 2) Position, 3) Scale, and 4) Rotation.
+In addition, there are physics properties.

 For 3D scenes, the x, y, and z coordinates follow normal conventions for cartesian coordinates, but for 2D scenes the Z coordinate is different.
 Notably, a z coordinate in 2D, while it does not change the visual depth of an item, is used as a flag.
-For example, imagine we have a water tile and a red mouth monster on the same tile.
-In such a case, if we want the water tile to be visibly behind the red mouth and to not clip it out of the scene, the water tile should be given a z coordinate of 1 and the red mouth monster a z coordinate of 0.
+This z value can be compared to layers of the image, from front to back.
+The front would be 0, and the next 1.
+For example, a water tile and a red mouth monster on the same tile.
+To show the water behind the monster, the water would have a z of 1, and the monster a z of 0.
 This tells the engine, essentially, to draw the red mouth monster after drawing the water.

-For 3D, rotation is mathematically more complex.
-There are multiple ways to describe rotation in 3D space and we chose to use roll, pitch, and yaw.
-For roll, we can imagine a line going through an object back to front and rotating around that line.
-A roll value of 90 thus rolls an object along that axis to the right.
+3D rotation is mathematically more complex.
+There are multiple ways to describe rotation in 3D space; this lesson uses roll, pitch, and yaw.
+For roll, imagine a line going through an object back to front and rotating around that line.
+A roll value of 90, rolls an object along that axis to the right.
 For pitch, imagine an airplane and a line going from the back of the plane to the front.
 Specifying a pitch of 90 would cause the nose of the plane to go up.
-Finally, for yaw, using the same airplane, imagine a line going from the bottom of the plane to the top, causing a plane to rotate around this y axis.
+Finally, for yaw, using the same airplane, imagine a line going from the bottom of the plane to the top, causing a plane to rotate around this y-axis.
 A yaw value of 90 then rotates that plane around that axis clockwise.

-In addition to properties related to position, scale, and rotation, we can also modify physics properties.
-First, not all items in the game have to have physics properties and having physics off for an item is slightly more efficient internally in the graphics engine.
-Second, if the checkbox for physics is on, we need to specify whether our item is unmovable, unresponsive, or responsive.
-Unmovable means that we will never move the item after our game is loaded.
+The next section of properties is related to Physics.
+First, not all items in the game have to have physics properties, and having physics off for an item is slightly more efficient internally in the graphics engine.
+Second, if the checkbox for physics is on, unmovable, unresponsive, or responsive must be assigned.
+Unmovable means that the object will not move once the game is loaded.
 This makes sense for non-moving platforms or the ground.
-If we select non-responsive, this is for items that will move and objects may collide with them, but that won't be moved by the physics systems.
+Non-responsive is for items that will move and objects may collide with them, but that won't be moved by the physics systems.
 A good example of a non-responsive item might be a moving platform that does not respond to physics directly.
 Finally, a responsive item might be a player character or a ball, which needs to correctly respond to any physics specified.
-These properties are essentially flags to the system that tells it whether and how to adjust the in-game items.
+These properties are essentially flags to the system that tells it whether, and how to adjust the in-game items.

-Finally, we can set the mass, restitution, and friction for any object.
+The next three Physics properties are mass, restitution, and friction.
 These properties have their normal meanings from physics.
-Notably, restitution, while a somewhat strange word, is effectively how bouncy an object is.
-Friction, while it can be any number, generally goes from 0 to 1, with 0 meaning no friction.
+Mass affects the inertia and ability of the object to resist change.
+Restitution is effectively how bouncy an object is.
+Friction is the resistance an object faces when moving over another object.
+While it can be any number, generally goes from 0 to 1, with 0 meaning no friction.